 Relationship with AOV and CVR#

-RPS can be decomposed as the product of AOV (Average Order Value) and CVR (Conversion Rate).
+RPS decomposes as the product of AOV and CVR:

 RPS = AOV × CVR

-This decomposition shows there are only two ways to move RPS — raise AOV or raise CVR.
-Conversely, if sessions grow but neither AOV nor CVR changes, RPS stays exactly the same — meaning session-only growth is RPS-neutral.
+For example, AOV $60 × CVR 2.0% = $1.20.
+This decomposition means there are only two ways to move RPS — raise AOV or raise CVR.
+If sessions grow but neither AOV nor CVR changes, RPS stays exactly the same — session-only growth is RPS-neutral.

 Naming variations#